CompuTec/wms-docs/administror-guide/computec-wms-android-version.md

 To properly handle scanning barcodes, you must enable Intent Output in your device's Scanner options.
 Then, you must set Intent Action and Intent Extra key Data (if available).

-In Intent action set: barcodescanner.RECVR - this is an action under which CompuTec WMS receives data from the scanner.
+In Intent action set: barcode scanner.RECVR - this is an action under which CompuTec WMS receives data from the scanner.

 Under Intent Extra key Data set: com.motorolasolutions.emdk.datawedge.data_string - this is the default key that CompuTec WMS uses to extract barcodes from Intent data.